On the Road with Obama and Romney - Part 3

-And the thing you noticed about the debates was that both candidates, numbers in hand, were trying very hard to show that the thing that "DOESN'T FEEL RIGHT" about our way of life is identifiable, eradicable.
+And the thing you noticed about both the presidential and vice-presidential debates (I did end up watching the latter on TV last night) was that all of the candidates, numbers in hand, were trying very hard to show that the thing that "DOESN'T FEEL RIGHT" about our way of life is identifiable, eradicable.
 It's in Dodd-Frank, it's in Obamacare, it's in tax policy, it's in the jobs figures.

 And it's maybe not surprising that Beck, the demagogue, understands this electorate better than the candidates themselves, with all their data: "You may go to church, but most weekends, you don't really want to—You'd rather sleep in or play with your kids.
 Besides, it bothers you that people cut each other off in the parking lot.
 You have children, and like all families, you also have your share of problems...you constantly hope that your kids don't notice you're bluffing...they come home with language and habits that they didn't learn from you....You go to bed exhausted almost every night....You've called your congressman a few times in the past but they don't listen.
 Now you just scream at the television."